This post may contain affiliate links. Please read my disclosure and privacy policy.

 Scraping the thickened batter out of a mixing bowl, by contrast, is quick and easy.
 The same holds true for the cleaning.

-Step Four: Pour Batter into Pan
+Step Four: Place Dough into Pan

 Scrape the batter into the prepared pan and smooth the top with a rubber spatula or the back of a spoon.